-RECOMMENDED FINDING: The applicant states that the primary fuel-free break and secondary break areas will be maintained surrounding the single family dwelling.
+BOARD OF COMMISSIONERS FINDING: The applicants state that the primary fuel-free break and secondary break areas will be maintained surrounding the Single Family Dwelling.

 (2)(a) If a governing body determines that meeting the requirement of subsection (1)(b)(D) of this section would be impracticable, the governing body may provide an alternative means for protecting the dwelling from fire hazards.
 The means selected may include a fire sprinkling system, on-site equipment and water storage or other methods that are reasonable, given the site conditions.
-The applicant shall request and provide alternatives to be considered. (b) If a water supply is required under this subsection, it shall be a swimming pool, pond, lake or similar body of water that at all times contains at least 4,000 gallons or a stream that has a minimum flow of at least one cubic foot per second.
+The applicant shall request and provide alternatives to be considered.

+(b) If a water supply is required under this subsection, it shall be a swimming pool, pond, lake or similar body of water that at all times contains at least 4,000 gallons or a stream that has a minimum flow of at least one cubic foot per second.
 Road access shall be provided to within 15 feet of the water's edge for fire-fighting pumping units, and the road access shall accommodate a turnaround for fire-fighting equipment.
 [1993 c.792 §5; 1995 c.812 §6; 1997 c.293 §1; 2003 c.621 §103]

-RECOMMENDED FINDING: The applicant states that the property is within a fire district and there is no need for alternative fire protections or additional water supply.
+BOARD OF COMMISSIONERS FINDING: The applicants state that the subject property is within the Bandon Rural Fire Protection District and there is no need for alternative fire protections or additional water supply.